itacentury/CenturyPackageBO1/README.md

 This works on XBOX360, PS3 and PC and thanks to @ImJtagModz you are able to connect to other players!

 This menu / mod aims for a non-gamebreaking experience in regular mp to allow trickshotters and feeders to hit easier.
-You can describe it as a Shake like experience for trickshotters and feeders.